NCAS-CMS/cfdm/docs/source/tutorial.rst

    TODO

-Other `cfdm` classes are used to represent construct components that do not fall into the categories of "properties" nor "data":
+Other `cfdm` classes are used to represent construct components that do are neither "properties" nor "data":

 ======================  ==============================  ======================
 cfdm class              Description                     cfdm parent classes